bubla47/coursera-stanford-machine-learning/README.md

 # Machine Learning by Stanford University (Coursera)
-Here I have provided my solutions for the Programming exercises of each week along with the Lecture Slides.
+Here I have provided my solutions for the Programming exercises of each week along with the Lecture Slides from Andrew Ng's Course on Machine Learning.
 I do not claim my solutions to be the most efficient ones possible, but they work correctly.
 I solved the exercises using GNU Octave 5.1.0 and hence may contain Octave specific syntax which will have to be changed for MATLAB compatibility.